python-botogram/botogram/docs/api/telegram.rst

    .. py:attribute:: value

-      Value of the dice, 1-6 for currently supported base emoji
+      Value of the dice, 1-6 (or 1-5) for currently supported base emoji

    .. versionadded:: 0.7